jridgewell/minionette/docs/minionette.view.md

 `view()` is a special helper function that injects a region's subview directly into the template.
 It looks for the attached region on the view, and places the subviews entire $el (including the top level tag) into that exact spot in the template.
-It does _not_ render the subview, leaving that up to the developer, so that subviews that don't need to be re-rendered won't be.
+It does _not_ render the region, leaving that up to the developer, so that regions that don't need to be re-rendered won't be.
 See an example of it's usage below:

-Note: attaching an event listener on the view's 'render' event is any easy way to re-render any subviews that need it.
+Note: attaching an event listener on the view's 'render' event is any easy way to re-render any regions that need it.

 ```javascript
 var View = Minionette.View.extend({